qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

 [Minimum Difference Between Largest and Smallest Value in Three Moves][minimum-difference-between-largest-and-smallest-value-in-three-moves]

+[Maximum Number of Occurrences of a Substring][maximum-number-of-occurrences-of-a-substring]

+If a substring occurs `n` times, any of its substring occurs at least `n` times.
+So a substring with length `minSize` will have the max occurrences.

 [Minimum Swaps to Group All 1's Together][minimum-swaps-to-group-all-1s-together]

 {% highlight java %}